Seantz12/filter-twitter/README.md

 # filter-twitter
 An automatic filtering of posts that you're not interested in

-So far all it does is filter posts without images or videos, because I'm not browsing internet for text, I'm browsing it for art.
+So far all it does is filter posts without images or videos, because I'm not browsing twitter for text, I'm browsing it for art.

 May look into doing things like

 * Only images!
 Aka by deleting even the text captions
 * If we're super cool, maybe even classification of images!
+* Maybe hide tweets with image, then click to show? might be better flow wise?

 Problems:

-* Find a way to not delete the "show new things"
 * The options page is ugly
-* also i think the options loading in doesn't work properly on first load
+* Bit stutery, not sure if good way to fix that
+* If the hidden tweet is a reply tweet, makes the next tweet look like a reply